aiphilos/docs/getting_started/third_party_how_to.rst

 Third-Party Integrations
 ========================

-It is very easy to integrate aiphilos into a third-party system.
+It is very easy to integrate aiPhilos into a third-party system.
 To begin, you only have to:

 create an aiPhilos account
 --------------------------